 Probe, Maximum, and Minimum

 You use the Probe option to interactively place probe annotations on your model.
 If you display the Graphics Annotations window, you can view the result value at the location of your probe annotation, the unit of the result, as well as the coordinate values for the probe.
-You use the Maximum and Minimum options to display (or hide) annotations of the maximum and/or minimum values for the selected result.
+You use the and options to display (or hide) annotations of the maximum and/or minimum values for the selected result.

-Limitation: The Maximum and Minimum options consider only visible bodies.
+Limitation: The and options consider only visible bodies.
 If you hide a body that includes one of these annotations, you could see a discrepancy between the minimum and maximum values displayed in the Details properties for the result versus the (new) location of the annotations.

 The Snap option (active by default) automatically places probes on the nearest mesh node (the probe “snaps” to the node).
 For high order elements, this includes midside nodes as well as the centroids of element faces.
 Additionally, using the Show Mesh Entity ID in Snap-Probe Labels preference (also active by default) of the Graphics category in the Options dialog, the application automatically includes either the Node ID or the Element ID in the probe annotation label (see example below).
 Furthermore, the Graphics category (under the Interactive and Min/Max Probes category) includes a property, Show Detailed Information in Min/Max Probe Labels, that enables you to display additional information on the Min/Max probe, such as Node/Element ID and actual Min/Max values.